mikegecko/photo-chat-app/README.md

 - Google Auth
 - Take and send photos to friends
 - Option to add captions to photos
-- Push notifications for new messages
+- Notifications for new messages and friend requests
 - Realtime updates
 - In-app camera functionality